Zyanetralys/Zyanetralys/README.md

 <div align="center">

 > *"The intersection of psychology, technology, and security creates unique opportunities to understand both human behavior and digital threats.
-My diverse background allows me to approach cybersecurity from multiple perspectives - because the strongest defenses consider both technical vulnerabilities and human factors."*
+My diverse background allows me to approach cybersecurity from multiple perspectives - because the strongest defenses consider both technical vulnerabilities and human factors.
+> Looking to become a warrior of the digital realm — disciplined, loyal, and relentless in the pursuit of mastering cybersecurity.
+I am forging my path to protect systems and people alike, blending strategy, psychology, and technology to anticipate threats and outmaneuver vulnerabilities.""*

 **🎭 Human + 🔧 Technical + 🛡️ Security = Unique Cybersecurity Perspective**